 The main distinguishing feature of the Cordoba 25T-CE Tenor is the use of solid acacia wood for the top, which gives this electric acoustic ukulele a premium look that matches its tone.

 Figured acacia is used for the back and sides, and this tonewood is being marketed as a close relative to koa.
-While many do hear similarities in tone when comparing acacia with koa, not everyone agrees to this.
+While many do hear similarities in tone when comparing acacia with koa, not everyone agrees with this.

 Speaking of looks, it also comes with maple/ebony rope-style top binding, and it matches the design of the rosette and tie-block.
 The neck is crafted from mahogany and is topped by an 18-fret rosewood fingerboard.

-There are a few complaints about fretboard related quality control issues.
+There are a few complaints about fretboard-related quality control issues.
 There are some who gave slightly lower ratings because they feel that they should get some extras for the price, like more preamp controls and free accessories.

 For plugging-in, it comes with a built-in active preamp and pickup system, with basic 2-band EQ and volume control.
 Finally, both the nut and saddle are crafted from real bone material.